ImmuneFOMO/CopyPro/README.md

 # CopyPro

-CopyPro is a powerful Visual Studio Code extension that enhances your copy functionality, making it easier to work with file paths and contents.
+CopyPro is a powerful Visual Studio Code extension that enhances your copy functionality, making it easier to work with file paths, contents, and project structures.

 ## Features